Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Matrix Rings

 \section{Matrix Rings}

-As discussed in section \ref{solvabilitySection}, when $R$ has a sufficiently large dimension\footnote{For example, if $R = \text{Mat}_{n\times n}(\mathbb{F}_q)$, $n> 4$ is good enough.
+As discussed in section \ref{solvabilitySection}, when $R$ has a sufficiently large dimension\footnote{In general, for $R = \text{Mat}_{n\times n}(\mathbb{F}_q)$, $n> 4$ is good enough.
 When $d \geq 4$, $n> 2$ is good enough.}, there is a conceptual proof that $A_t$ cannot satisfy the $C$-Salem bound (\ref{SalemDef}) using solvability of equations over subsets.
 We outline this argument in section \ref{Solvability} below.
-First, we give a computational argument which handles all cases. \begin{theorem} Fix $C$, and suppose $d\geq 2$.
-For a matrix ring of dimension $n$ over a field with $q$ elements, there is a nontrivial character $\chi$ such that
+First, we give a computational argument which handles all cases. \begin{theorem} Let $R = \text{\emph{Mat}}_{n\times n}(\mathbb{F}_q)$, $t\in R^\times,$ and $d\geq 2$.
+There is a nontrivial character $\chi$ such that

-In particular, there only finitely many non-field matrix rings whose Incidence-Salem number is bounded above by $C$ (for any choice of $t$).
+In particular, for any fixed $C$, there are only finitely many non-field matrix rings whose $t'$-incidence-Salem number is bounded above by $C$ for some (equivalently, any) unit $t'\in R^\times$.